-2542.5.
+2.5.
 Reduction in Management Overhead costs

-As discussed earlier, significant managerial costs, often 'hidden' in company manufacturing or supply 256 257 chain overheads, are driven by the managerial resources required to operate the supply of products through the manufacturing supply chain.
-A more continuous flow operating model would require 258 259 systemized linkages across production and supply operations, minimising human to human hand-offs, 260 and driving the need for better demand signal detection through the end-to-end supply chain.
-Currently, 261 these overheads 'allocated' to products may equate to around 50% of the product cost, and although 262 constitute a multitude of cost factors, are primarily linked to the combination of expensive and under-263 utilised assets and associated depreciation charges, but also the management costs involved in the 264 oversight of these complex interactions.
+As discussed earlier, significant managerial costs, often 'hidden' in company manufacturing or supply chain overheads, are driven by the managerial resources required to operate the supply of products through the manufacturing supply chain.
+A more continuous flow operating model would require systemized linkages across production and supply operations, minimising human to human hand-offs, and driving the need for better demand signal detection through the end-to-end supply chain.
+Currently, these overheads 'allocated' to products may equate to around 50% of the product cost, and although constitute a multitude of cost factors, are primarily linked to the combination of expensive and underutilised assets and associated depreciation charges, but also the management costs involved in the oversight of these complex interactions.